Marufomer/simple_shell/README.md

-hi these group project on simple_shell
+hi these group project on simple shell.